 The Berliner Weihnachtszeit at the Rotes Rathaus offers one of the most stunning ice rinks in Germany.
 The ice rink is built around the Neptunbrunnen, near Alexanderplatz in Berlin, a monumental fountain with an intricate statue of the Roman god Neptune at the centre.
 The 600-square-metre rink is located right in the middle of the Berlin Christmas market, making it impossible not to get fully into the festive spirit.

 The rink will also host a series of ice-skating shows throughout the Christmas period.
 You can buy new skates, have your old ones sharpened or - if you've had your fill of skating - keep warm in one of the Glühwein shacks.

 3. Münchner Eiszauber

-For all those tired and hungry skaters, the Schmankerl hut is on hand to keep you warm and full of some of Bavaria’s delicious regional delicacies.
+For all those tired and hungry skaters, the Schmankerl hut is on hand to keep you warm and full of some delicious regional delicacies from Bavaria.
 Stop by for Schweinswürst with Sauerkraut or Currywurst and Bavaria’s world-famous Glühwein.
-Be sure to visit the ice magic bar - the climb up the wooden grandstand offers some of the most breath-taking and unique views of the city at Christmas time.
+Be sure to visit the ice magic bar - the climb up the wooden grandstand offers some of the most breathtaking and unique views of the city at Christmas time.

 4. Ice rink at Taschenbergpalais